 The Writing Center hires new tutors every spring.
 The director takes applications from April 1st – 30th.
 Interviews for eligible applicants take place during the first two weeks of May.
 If you are interested in being an undergraduate tutor or a graduate fellow, please send the following materials directly to the director, Anne McMurtrey:

 - Current CV

-- from a faculty member who is familiar with your writing skills
+- Letter of recommendation from a faculty member who is familiar with your writing skills

-- "old" letters of recommendation are permissible; do not ask faculty for a new letter if you have one on hand
+- Note: "Old" letters of recommendation are permissible; do not ask faculty for a new letter if you have one on hand.

 - Unofficial Transcript

 Undergraduate tutors must have completed Writing 2010 and have a GPA of 3.0.
 New undergraduate and graduate tutors are required to take Writing 4020/6020 during the fall semester immediately following being hired.

 Graduate fellows are awarded Writing Fellowships that include a tuition waiver and a yearly stipend.
 Graduate fellows can apply for a fellowship working directly with other graduate students or with faculty members.